jericoco520/Daedalus/zcrypt/readme.txt

 	python run.py
 	- runs the aes.sh script with command xcrypt (not zip compatible)

+Install zip on Ubuntu.
+This new version will not work unless you use the command line in WSL or use Ubuntu.

 The script generates and stores two files that contain the encryption key and IV (Initialization Vector).
 These files ensure encryption can be repeated without requiring a password.

 If you want the script to work from anywhere, you can